 Accidental death policies are designed to provide financial support to beneficiaries when the insured dies due to an accident.
 Unfortunately, as with many life insurance policies, accidental death claims are frequently delayed or denied.
 This happens because insurance companies routinely apply numerous exclusions that exclude accidental deaths from coverage.

 In this blog, our accidental death lawyers explain everything you need to know about accidental death claim denials: from what they cover to reasons for denials and how to appeal a denied claim.

-Do Regular Life Insurance Policies Cover Accidental Death?
+Do Regular Life Insurance Policies Cover Accidental Deaths?

-Life insurance policies cover accidental death as well as death to natural causes.
-Accidental death policies usually offer extra benefits when the insured dies in an accident.
-If the insured had both a regular life insurance policy and an accidental death policy and died in an accident, the insurance company is obligated to pay both claims as long as none of the exclusions apply.
+Yes, life insurance policies cover accidental deaths as well as deaths due to natural causes regardless of whether the insured had an AD&D rider or not.
+It is just that an accidental death policy usually offers extra benefits when the insured dies in an accident.
+If the insured had both a standard life insurance policy and an accidental death policy and died in an accident, the insurance company is obligated to pay both claims as long as none of the exclusions apply.

-Accidental Death Insurance Claims: How Do They Work?
+How Does an Accidental Death Insurance Claim Work?

 If the insured died in an accident, the beneficiary of an accidental death policy will file a claim with the insurance company.
 Usually, the claim should be submitted by a certain deadline.
 Our life insurance lawyers outlined the claim filing process in our article about how long you have to claim life insurance.

 The insurance company will assign a claims examiner who will contact the beneficiary requesting documents proving that the death was accidental and not due to natural causes.
 A death certificate will generally classify the death as natural or accidental.